-Identifying Your Current Platforms as Part of the ERP Software Selection Process
+Identifying Your Current Platforms as Part of the ERP Software Selection and Criteria Process

 The first step for selecting an enterprise software platform involves identifying all of the systems that are currently in use.
 This process can be very involved because you will need to meet with users in each department or division to identify what features and functionalities they are currently using.
 It is also wise to identify features that they do not currently use but would find useful in a software system.

 Integrations must also be considered in addition to the platform features and functionalities.
 Enterprise software solutions frequently include integrations or “connections” with third-party platforms and databases.
-These integrations will need to be achieved in the new ERP system too.
+These integrations can be challenging and will need to be achieved in the new ERP system too.

-Determining Your Budget and Platform Type During the ERP Software Selection Process
+Determining Your Budget and Platform Type During the ERP Software Selection and Criteria Process